 Co-curricular include academic projects and group discussions that keep students curious about their subjects and observant of their surroundings.
 Their projects are exhibited in the village on occasions.

 It focuses on the development of cultural, moral, ethical and civic values and responsibilities amongst upcoming generations through a rich curriculum of its own kind.
 Every Sunday all our children participate in Balsanskaarshala and learn healthy and valuable habits for life.
 Yes, we monitor their progress closely.

-Balsansad (Students' Senate) is a group of representatives elected through the electoral procedure by the student members of the centre.
+Balsansad (Students' Senate) is a group of representatives elected through the electoral procedure by the student members.
 These representatives participate in awareness sessions on various issues related to their society/village and are facilitated to take action forming the Student Action Team (SAT).
-Our focus is to develop leadership skills and problem-solving attitude within them.
+Our focus is to develop leadership skills and a problem-solving attitude within them.